wambua-iv/my-learning-notes/Kubernetes/K8s intro.md

 ## Control Panel
-__control plane__ node provides a running environment for the control plane agents responsible for managing the state of a Kubernetes cluster, To *persist the Kubernetes cluster's state*, all cluster configuration data is saved to a **distributed key-value store** which only holds cluster state related data
+__control plane__ node provides a running environment for the control plane agents responsible for managing the state of a Kubernetes cluster, To *persist the Kubernetes cluster's state*, all cluster configuration data is saved to a **distributed key-value store** which only holds cluster state related data node controller checks the state of each node every 5 seconds

 => __Api Server__